 In addition to his bankruptcy and commercial litigation practice and his mediation practice, Mr. Geller was a member of the Board of Directors of Pro Bono Advocates (now known as the Domestic Violence Legal Clinic), an Illinois not-for-profit corporation, from 1992-1999, and served as President of PBA’s Board from 1994-1997.
 He has been recognized by the Illinois State Bar Association and PBA for his work on behalf of victims of domestic violence and applicants for political asylum, as well as for other public service.
 Mr. Geller was a member of the Board of Trustees of Congregation Bet Ha’am (South Portland, Maine) from 2007-2013, and continues to serve the Congregation in various capacities.
-Mr. Geller recently became a volunteer for the Credit Abuse Resistance Education (CARE) program.
+Mr. Geller also is a volunteer for the Credit Abuse Resistance Education (CARE) program.

 Mr. Geller is a Fellow of the prestigious American College of Bankruptcy and is certified as a business bankruptcy specialist by the American Board of Certification.
 He is AV-rated by Martindale Hubbell, and is recognized by Chambers USA and Best Lawyers in America for his work in bankruptcy law.